manojrathor08/Gemma3-Multimodal-Interface/README.md

 1. **Caption Mode**:
    - Upload an image
-   - Enter a prompt (e.g., "Describe this image in detail")
+   - Enter a prompt (e.g:  "Describe this image in detail")
    - Select "caption" mode
    - Click "Submit"